ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 | Top 90% | 4 |
 | Top 100% | 2 |

-   - Decimal rank values are rounded up.
-   - The ranking of each round is calculated by summing the rankings of all individual beatmaps.
-2. In the playoff stage, players need to win a specific number of beatmaps to win, depending on the actual situation.
+2. In the playoff stage, players need to win a specific number of beatmaps to win, depending on the situation.

 ### Match procedures